hobediente/Music_Segmentation_Unsupervised_Learning_Project/README.md

 # DATA ANALYSIS:

 # 1. Data Collection:
-In this step I collect and concat all playlists
+In this step I collect and concat all playlists.

 # 2. Exploratory Analysis:
 In this step the relationships between each genre playlist amd the song metrics provided by Spotify.